jayjayjpg/Ember-Design-Patterns/README.md

 # design-patterns

+This is a tiny app to show effective and ineffective patterns when building software applications using Ember.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.